Varg Vikernes: Personal life

-Vikernes is a teetotaler and has never consumed alcohol or other recreational drugs.
-He also avoids the unnecessary use of pharmaceutical drugs.
+Vikernes is a teetotaler, having never consumed alcohol or other recreational drugs.
+He also tries to avoid pharmaceutical drugs, stating, "The only drug use I condone, so to speak, is the medical use of prescription drugs, when it is absolutely necessary (and it rarely is absolutely necessary)."

-After his release from prison, he changed his legal name to Louis Cachet to avoid difficulties with the public, but still goes by Varg Vikernes in daily life.
+After his release from prison, he changed his legal name to Louis Cachet in order to avoid difficulties with the public, but still uses the Varg Vikernes name in his daily life.

-Vikernes claims he is a distant relative of Norwegian Nazi collaborator Vidkun Quisling by his great-great-grandmother's side.
+Vikernes claims he is a distant relative of Norwegian Nazi collaborator Vidkun Quisling through his great-great-grandmother.

 Lords of Chaos

 The 1998 book Lords of Chaos (Feral House) covers the early Norwegian black metal scene.
 Michael Moynihan, one of the book's authors, was sympathetic with Vikernes and his extremist politics.
 Moynihan disputed that he is a Nazi or white supremacist.
-In the 2018 film adaptation, which Varg heavily criticized, he was played by Emory Cohen.
+In the 2018 film adaptation, he was played by Emory Cohen, which Vikernes criticized for factual inaccuracies and casting a "fat Jewish actor" in his role.